Order by Dec 19 to get your gear before Christmas.

 “When it’s a hard pack with ice crystal – the snow is like coarse sandpaper.
 If you’ve ever taken a fall while spring skiing and there are ice crystals, you get something akin to road rash

 Maybe your dog doesn’t have any issue in deep snow or the cold, but then springtime brings these abrasive conditions.
-That’s an opportunity for you to check for abraded, or scraped, paw pads.”
+That’s an opportunity for you to check for abraded or scraped paw pads.”

-Consider what type of snow conditions you’re in.
-Packed snow, light powder, or ice crust.
+Consider what type of snow conditions you’re in — packed snow, light powder, or ice crust.
 Snow with a high moisture content has its own challenges.
 Its wetness has a sticky quality to it.

 Add in other variables – your dog’s fur type, air and snow temperature, humidity, time of year – and you’ve got a host of conditions to navigate.

-Do Dog Boots Really Work?
+Do Dog Snow Boots Really Work?

 Even Ruffwear’s fearless leader, Patrick, started out as a dog boot skeptic.